thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * fix the nan scoring of woanna
 * check when printing distribution change if ref has to be max or min for anki
 * set better tokenizer settings for tf_idf
+* remove sbert, it's inferior to fasttext
+* remove search for notes, as it makes AnnA quite complicated for no added benefit
-* if fasttext is good, talk about it in the settings
+* talk about fasttext in the settings + add args + explain what is a vectorizer
+* replace all df_temp by a on-memory numpy array
+* recheck that docstrings are up to date
 * implement index scoring
-* recheck that docstrings are up to date

 * turn into an anki addon